-Become a Teacher of the Visually Impaired or Orientation & Mobility Specialist
+Become a Teacher of the Blind and Visually Impaired or Orientation & Mobility Specialist

 The TVI is a professional who has expertise in how visual impairment affects child development and learning as well as the strategies and tools that can help children learn about the world, perform everyday activities, and participate in the general curriculum and other activities in school.